r13xr13/lyra-intelligence/README.md

 ## ⚠️  Legacy Modules

+######ATTENTION ***** >>>

+>>> HELIX – THE NEXT EVOLUTION IS HERE

+What started as Lyra Intelligence is now dead.
+We took everything we learned from the PoC, burned it down, and rebuilt it from the ground up.

+After hundreds of hours of non-stop grinding, real-world testing, and brutal feedback from the community –
+we’re proud to unleash **HELIX**.

+### This is not another cloud-dependent “agent framework.”
+This is a weapon.

+**100% local · zero telemetry · air-gap ready · OPSEC-first**

+### Core Pillars
+- Runs entirely offline with quantized 13B–14B-class models (Mythomax-L2-13B & Qwen3-14B BaronLLM included)
+- Neo4j graph brain that remembers every target, IOC, credential, and lesson forever
+- Persistent JSON memory with schema validation and auto-learning
+- YAML-driven playbooks (red team, blue team, OSINT, IR, compliance – all included)
+- Asynchronous tool daemon with allow-listing, parsing, and automatic graph/memory ingestion
+- Full Kali tool integration (nmap, nuclei, gobuster, sherlock, whois, amass, etc.) – parsed and weaponized instantly
+- Live intel feeds (NVD, static IOCs, custom sources) with dynamic updating
+- Multiple operation modes: autonomous, supervised, production, live console
+- Zero internet required after initial setup – perfect for red cells, classified environments, or just pure paranoia

+### What people are already doing with it
+- Full autonomous OSINT profiling in < 15 minutes
+- CVE-driven attack path generation and execution
+- Incident response triage that writes the report for you
+- Persistent, multi-session campaign orchestration that never forgets

+This is the system we always wanted but nobody else built.

+The PoC got attention.
+HELIX is going to break the internet.

+Welcome to the new era.

 - `/osint-legacy/`: The OSINT plugin is part of the LYRA ecosystem.
   Core agent, orchestration, and memory modules are confidential and not included.